openmovementproject/openmovement/docs/buildax/docs/connecting.md

-# Connecting to the a BuildAX ENV Sensor
+# Connecting to a BuildAX ENV Sensor

 **TODO**